ShadeXploit/arch-backup-tool/README.md

 ## 🔁 Restore After a Fresh Install

-### 1. Move your backup folder
+### 1. Move your backup folder to your $HOME

-Transfer your backup folder to your new Arch system using USB, external drive, or cloud storage.
+Transfer your backup folder to your new Arch system in your $HOME directory using USB, external drive, or cloud storage.

 ### 2. Run the restore script